Whistle was discontinued Aug 2025, servers offline. Tractive is the default replacement — DOG 6 has 4G LTE in 150+ countries from $5/month.

 Can I transfer my Whistle data to Tractive?

 No. Whistle and Tractive use different platforms with no data migration path.
-Your pet's historical activity data, health records, and location history from Whistle are not transferable.
+Your pet’s historical activity data, health records, and location history from Whistle aren’t transferable.
 You start fresh with Tractive.

 Is Tractive better than Whistle was?